Democrat Party Racism -Part 1

 • Brown v.
 Board of Education legally ended, though some schools remained segregated.

-• Democratic Governor of Arkansas, Orval E. Faubus, orders the Arkansas National Guard to prevent black students from attending Little Rock Central High School.
+• Democratic Governor of Arkansas, Orval E. Faubus, ordered the Arkansas National Guard to prevent black students from attending Little Rock Central High School.

 • Republican President Eisenhower removed the National Guard from Democratic state control, then sent in Federal Troops ~ the 101st Airborne Division of the U.S. Army to stop Faubus from the obstruction of justice.